QCDAO/qcdao-docs/overview.md

 ---

-## **10. Regulatory Strategy**
+## **9. Regulatory Strategy**

 To avoid classification as a security, QFT tokens have no profit expectation and cannot be traded on exchanges.
 Instead, QFT serves strictly as a governance and utility token within the DAO.
 Stablecoins act as the funding layer, keeping financial flows compliant and straightforward.

-The system incorporates minimal but essential regulatory considerations, such as lightweight KYC for proposers and experts, AML awareness, and jurisdiction-sensitive practices.
+The system incorporates minimal but essential regulatory considerations, such as lightweight KYC for proposers and experts, AML and geopolitical awareness, and jurisdiction-sensitive practices.
 This ensures that the DAO can scale responsibly across different regions and avoid regulatory pitfalls while maintaining accessibility.

 * Governance/utility tokens only — **no yield, no investment promise**
 * Non-tradeable (no DEX listing)
-* Optional future airdrop (no guarantee)
-* Clear tokenomics separation:
+* Clear tokenomics separation.

   * **QFT = governance**
   * **Stablecoin = funding**
-* Minimal KYC (e.g., ZKPassport)
-* AML awareness
-* Avoid geopolitical bias
+  * **Investments on a seperate system**

 ---

 ## **11. Technology Stack**

-The technical stack integrates modern Web3 infrastructure with scalable off-chain systems.
-The front end relies on Next.js with wallet integrations via wagmi and RainbowKit.
-Data is stored using Supabase or MongoDB with Prisma, while Hardhat and ethers.js provide development and testing support.
+The technical stack integrates latest Web3 infrastructure with scalable off-chain systems.
+The front end relies on frameworks such as Next.js with wallet integrations via wagmi and RainbowKit; data stored using MongoDB with Prisma, while Hardhat and ethers.js provide development and testing in Sepolia.
 Identity can be managed using ZKpassport for privacy-preserving verification.

 Monitoring and transparency are built into the system through oracle services, milestone verification tools, blockchain event logs, and analytical dashboards such as Dune, Tally API, or custom Voila/Streamlit apps.
-This ensures all stakeholders have real-time visibility into project progress and governance metrics.
+This ensures all stakeholders have real-time visibility into project progress and governance metrics such as voter participation, funds allocated and project progress.

-### **App Integration**

-* **Next.js**, **wagmi**, **RainbowKit**
-* **Supabase / MongoDB + Prisma**
-* **Hardhat + ethers.js** for testing

-### **Identity**

-* **ZKpassport**

-### **Tokens**

-* ERC-20 / ERC-1155 / Hybrid

-### **Monitoring**

-* Oracle-assisted milestone verification (Chainlink, events, API triggers)
-* Dashboards via Dune, Tally API, or custom Streamlit / Voila

-### **Transparency Metrics**

-* Voter participation
-* Funds allocated
-* Project progress

 ---

 ## **12. Project Phases**

 The project roadmap unfolds across three major phases.
 Phase 0 focuses on development, testing, and early community building.
-Phase 1 expands the ecosystem through marketing, governance token distribution, and the first grant round.
+Phase 1 launches the ecosystem through marketing, governance token distribution, and the first grant round.
 It also introduces a public-facing presence via a website, social media, and a communication hub like Discord.

-Phase 2 deepens engagement through dashboards, regional ambassador teams, hackathons, and cross-DAO collaborations.
+Phase 2 deepens engagement through connecting to regulated investment platforms, regional ambassador teams, hackathons, and cross-DAO collaborations.
 Finally, Phase 3 introduces the Quantum IP Sandbox, explores compliant IP tokenization models, and expands scientific outreach globally.
-These phases guide the DAO’s evolution from a prototype into a fully operational, globally recognized funding ecosystem.
+These phases guide the DAO’s evolution from an MVP into a fully operational, globally recognized funding ecosystem.

 ### **Phase 0 — Build**

 * Development, testing, community conversations

-### **Phase 1 — Launch Community**
+### **Phase 1 — Community Ignition**

 * Promote QDAO
 * Build ecosystem partners